 Following the application of the judgements referenced earlier - see "1.10 Transmission availability arrangements - the identification of the judgements applied to recognise income and a transmission owner asset." - finance income arising from the provision of transmission availability services represents an estimate of the return that an efficient standalone and independent "transmission owner" would expect to generate from the holding of the transmission owner asset.
-An estimate of an appropriate return to the owner of such an asset having regard to the risks associated with those arrangements was carried out by the Company from the date the Licence came into force 25 February 2020 and applies over the expected useful life of the transmission owner asset accordingly.
-The return that is generated on this asset is allocated to each period using the effective interest rate method.
-To the extent that an alternative estimate could have been made as to a reasonable level of return attributable to such a transmission asset owner from the date the Licence came into force, then the estimate of income attributed to operating income (see above) would have been amended accordingly.
+An estimate of an appropriate return to the owner of such an asset having regard to the risks associated with those arrangements was carried out by the Company from the date the Licence came into force on 10 October 2019 and applies over the expected useful life of the transmission owner asset accordingly.
+The return that an alternative estimate could have been made as to a reasonable level of return attributable to such a transmission asset owner from the date the Licence came into force, then the estimate of such a transmission asset of periading income (see above) would have been amended accordingly.